aczwink/StdPlusPlus/README.md

 The library functions without them but offers more possibilities when having them.

 The following extensions are currently implemented:
+* fuse - for mounting filesystems into the operating systems file system
 * libavcodec (ffmpeg) - provides a huge amount of codecs
 * liblzma (XZ Utils) - for compressing and decompressing using the LZMA algorithm
 * OpenSSL - for cryptography ciphers and cryptographic hash functions